Ankurgharde/Diabetes_Prediction/README.md

 In this project, the objective is to predict whether the person has Diabetes Or not based on various features like Glucose level, Insulin, Age, and BMI.

 (Pima Indians dataset) Dataset is downloaded from the Kaggle.
-Here I am used a Logistic Regression Algorithm.
-It’s a Supervised Machine Learning Algorithm.
+Here used a Logistic Regression, Supervised Machine Learning Algorithm.

 ## The following features have been provided to help us predict whether a person is diabetic or not: